ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 ### Rate-based congestion control

-The present document updates congestion control specifications that use a congestion window (cwnd) to limit the number of unacknowledged packets a sender is allowed to emit.
-Use of a congestion window variable to control sending rate is not the only mechanism available and used in practice.
+The present document updates congestion control specifications that use a cwnd to limit the number of unacknowledged bytes (or packets) that a sender is allowed to emit.
+Use of a cwnd variable to control sending rate is not the only mechanism available and not the only mechanism that is used in practice.

 Congestion control algorithms can also constrain data transmission by explicitly calculating the sending rate over some time interval, by "pacing" packets (injecting pauses in between their transmission) or via combinations of the above (e.g., BBR combines these three methods {{?I-D.cardwell-iccrg-bbr-congestion-control}}).
 The guiding principle behind the rules in {{rules}} applies to all congestion control algorithms: in the absence of a congestion indication, a sender should be allowed to increase its rate from the amount of data that it has transmitted during the previous RTT.
 This holds irrespective of whether the sender is rate-limited or not.

 ### Pacing